 DO YOU NEED TO BACK PAY UIF?

-The Department of Labour will calculate the 2% UIF owed per month for the period owing, 10% of the UIF amount owed will be your penalty and there is also interest charged, which is calculated daily by the finance department of the UIF, as there are fluctuations.
-Interest is mainly dependent on what was owed monthly and when you are paying vs when you were meant to pay.
+We will calculate the 2% UIF owed per month for the period which is outstanding, as well as the 10% penalty fee.
+There is interest charged as well but this will be calculated by the finance department of the UIF, as there are fluctuations.
 If you need to back pay have a look at our Option 2 below.

 - Registration of Employer with the UIF